 Can science be of any use to help a rainforest that's losing more and more species each year?
-The answer is yes.
-And there are many ways it can help.
-For instance, by saving as many different types of seeds as possible to be able to offer them a second chance after the species are gone.
-But it's not that easy since such seeds often show very low tolerance to drying or freezing methods required for storage.
+The answer is yes, there are many ways science can help.
+For instance, collecting and storing the seeds of as many species as possible in the event they become endangered or worse, disappear.
+This is no easy feat, as rainforest seeds often show very low tolerance to the drying or freezing methods required for storage.
 For this reason, scientists and experts at the Australian PlantBank, located at the Australian Botanic Garden Mount Annan, are pioneering new seed storage methods and technologies.

-Here are some species currently included in the Rainforest conservation program: Lemon Myrtle (Backhousia citriodora), Macadomia, Black Bean (Castanspermum and Bunya Pine (Araucaria bidwillii).
+Species currently included in the Rainforest Conservation Program include Lemon Myrtle (Backhousia citriodora), Macadamia (Macadamia integrifolia), Black Bean (Castanospermum australe) and Bunya Pine (Araucaria bidwillii).

-Learning about plants and helping them grow is a beautiful way to awaken to their world...
-And this is something our foundation is pretty good at!
-Twice a year, we will organise workshops for over 240 kids, as an addition to the large curriculum of educational activities held by the Royal Botanic Garden.
+Learning about plants and helping them grow is a beautiful way to inspire a love of nature in children and this is something our foundation is very passionate about!
+Twice a year, we co-host botanically themed workshops for over 240 kids as part of the extensive program of educational activities delivered by the Royal Botanic Garden Sydney.

-The workshops will include botanical walks to discover and discuss medicinal and edible plants, seed planting and herbarium making.
-Such memorable days can spur early passions for botanic!
-Or when they don't, they are a pleasant way to discover the mysterious realm of plants.
+The workshops include botanical walks to discover and discuss medicinal and edible plants, seed planting and learning about the importance of herbariums.
+Such memorable experiences can spark a lifelong interest for budding botanists!

 UNESCO Green Citizens Exhibition

-Have you heard about this program?
-The exhibition highlights outstanding Education for Sustainable Development stories, displaying good practices from around the world among which our “Great Green Wall” program.
+The UNESCO Green Citizens photographic exhibition highlights outstanding and inspiring sustainable development stories, displaying good practices from around the world including our action in the “Great Green Wall” program.